ThorstenBLN/ds_projects/week8/README.md

     - transition to next state: randomly assigned by transition matrix, containing distributions of movements from current state to next state from original data.
 (In the original data only moving customers are logged.
-This leads to the situation that a customer staying for 10 minutes in one state has only 1 timestamp at the state (when entering).
+This leads to the situation that a customer staying for 10 minutes in one state has only 1 timestamp at that state (when entering).
 To prevent unrealistic "each minute moves" in the transition matrix, these missing timesteps for customers staying in a state have been filled.

 - supermarket.py:
     - contains the supermarket class
-    - the supermarket class handles the simulation time, creates new entering customers each minute, propagates active customers to the next state, keeps track of all active customers and removes exiting customers
+    - the supermarket class handles the simulation time, creates new entering customers each minute, propagates active customers to their next state, keeps track of all active customers and removes exiting customers
     - new customer creation: by poisson distibution (1 for each hour) depending on the mean entering customers per minute in the certain hour over the whole week of original data